Continuity of discrete homomorphisms of diffeomorphism groups

 \begin{subsubsection}{Question} Does there exist a homomorphism $\Phi: SO(3) \to {\D_{\mu}}(S^2)$ that is not conjugate to the standard one?\\ \end{subsubsection}

-For this type of questions, the technique used here does not work(at least not directly), as the distortion elements in any linear group are at most exponentially distorted.
-Nevertheless, studying the distorted elements might give some useful information.
+For this type of questions, the technique used here does not seem to work as the distortion elements in any linear group are at most exponentially distorted.
+Nevertheless, studying the distorted elements involved might give some useful information.

 \end{subsection}

 \begin{subsection}{Distortion elements in groups of diffeomorphisms}